 And on March 30, will watch a live Webcast from NASA.

 All because Heights physical education teacher and Sharon Public Schools health and wellness facilitator Tim Vigorito looked to the stars at age 2, and has never stopped looking at the sky.

 Sharon's three elementary schools are part of Team USA in Mission X: Train Like An Astronaut, a six-week, international fitness and nutrition challenge.
 Three school districts are on Team USA.
 Heights students started on Feb.
-3. Cottage and East joined last Friday, March 2.
+3. and joined last Friday, March 2.

 And from June 5 to June 8, Vigorito will represent NASA and Houston-area aerospace firms in testifying before Congress on the importance of manned space exploration.